 I gained the opportunity as a Rutledge Scholar to give ideas to the Education Committee on how to improve the program.
 I came up with the idea last year to create an event to welcome the new cohort of Rutledge Scholars.
-With the collaboration of the scholarship advisor, Dr. Maddas and another Rutledge Scholar, Erin Sassak we hosted the very first Rutledge Scholar Meet and Greet.
+With the collaboration of the scholarship advisor, Dr. Maddas, and another Rutledge Scholar, Erin Sassak, we hosted the first Rutledge Scholar Meet and Greet.

-Being a leader has increased my confidence, allowed me to practice decisionmaking and problem-solving skills, network with professionals in the field, and exposed me to so many great strategies and best practices.
+Being a leader has increased my confidence, allowed me to practice decision-making and problem-solving skills, network with professionals in the field, and exposed me to many great strategies and best practices.

 I’ve learned the importance of collaboration and conversation that takes everyone’s voice into account.
-Being humble in leadership means that the example I set influences the attitudes and success of those around me and an organization such as SPSEA as a whole.
+Being humble in leadership means that the example I set influences the attitudes and success of those around me and an organization such as SPSEA.

-I am a big believer that attitude determines the direction, so I have become aware of my own attitudes and have worked to spread positivity in person and online in hopes that it will spread and inspire others.
+I believe that attitude determines direction, so I have become aware of my attitude.
+I have worked to spread positivity in person and online in hopes that it will spread and inspire others.

 What advice do you have for someone who is considering taking on a leadership role in their college?

-If you are a future educator, I advise that you become a leader in your own education.
-What I mean by this is that you should take on risks to go outside your comfort zone to improve your skills as a future educator.
-Do things like attending a career fair that has potential employers, put a post on Facebook advertising yourself as a tutor, and contact educators who have inspired you on social media to get ideas for your classroom.
+If you are a future educator, I advise that you become a leader in your education.
+What I mean by this is that you should take risks to go outside your comfort zone to improve your skills as a future educator.
+Do things like attending a career fair with potential employers, posting on Facebook advertising yourself as a tutor, and contacting educators who have inspired you on social media to get ideas for your classroom.

 If you are lost on where to start to become a leader, look around!
 There are many volunteer opportunities in your community and university.
 Reach out to local schools and ask how you can help.

-Do some research on social media and see what other future educators or even what professionals are doing to get inspiration.
+Research social media and see what other future educators or professionals are doing to get inspiration.
 Lastly, take a deep breath and realize that with kindness and wisdom, you will impact people around you every day until you step into the doors of your first classroom.

-Rebecca: I think that one of the hidden secrets about leadership is that you don’t have to have a title of president or vice president or any name to be a leader.
-We can always be leaders and we can always inspire those around us.
+Rebecca: I think one of the hidden secrets about leadership is that you don’t have to have the title of president or vice president or any name to be a leader.
+We can always be leaders, and we can always inspire those around us.

 A leadership role doesn’t come easily or automatically.
-It’s something that you have to jump into when you feel you are personally and professionally ready to take on the task of growing and learning- because you are not going to be perfect at it and not everyone is going to agree with the decisions that you make, but all that matters is you’re working for the good of the team and constantly reflecting on the work that you do and making adjustments.
+You have to jump into it when you feel you are personally and professionally ready to take on the task of growing and learning- because you are not going to be perfect at it.
+Not everyone will agree with your decisions, but all that matters is you’re working for the good of the team, constantly reflecting on your work, and making adjustments.

 My biggest advice is to take the leap- the benefits will completely transform your education and career.